hyosung11/Launch-School/Courses/JS129/study_guidev2.md

 #### 1.3.1 Object Constructors / Constructors

 **Object constructors**, or **constructors** are another way to create objects in JavaScript.
 Superficially, a constructor looks and acts a lot like a factory function: you define a constructor once then invoke it each time you want to create an object of that type.
-As we'll see soon, though, there's a little extra that goes into a constructor.

 Constructor functions are meant to be invoked with the `new` operator.
 They instantiate a new object behind the scenes and let the developer manipulate it through the `this` keyword.
 A typical constructor uses the following pattern: